 WARNING: This website may contain the voices and images of Aboriginal people who have died.

 Heart of Artness is a journey into the labyrinthine world of some of Australia’s Aboriginal artists and the non-Indigenous folk who interact with them to produce cutting edge contemporary art.
-It allows us to hear their voices directly, as a radio documentary and podcast series.
-The podcasts are based on 35 oral history interviews with Aboriginal artists, art centre staff, art dealers, volunteers, activists, curators, critics and others.
+It allows us to hear their voices directly, as an ABC radio documentary and in this podcast series.
+The podcasts are based on oral history interviews with Aboriginal artists, art centre staff, volunteers, activists, curators, critics, wheelers and dealers.

 Listen to the trailer for the podcast series